chingu-voyages/v10-geckos-team-14/README.md

 * User password is stored in most secure method possible, in the form of Hashes with Salts
 * Sessions are created as users log in, and session remains active until the user logs out or clears the browser cookies.
-* The User Authentication and Hashing with Salting feature is implemented with the help of [Passport JS](http://www.passportjs.org/)
+* The User Authentication and Hashing with Salting feature is implemented with the help of [PassportJS](http://www.passportjs.org/)
-* Utilizing [Passport JS](http://www.passportjs.org/) to authenticate a session a registered user's password is verified and accessed through the `info.name` variable.
+* Utilizing [PassportJS](http://www.passportjs.org/) to authenticate a session a registered user's password is verified and accessed through the `info.name` variable that passport returns.
 If the user is not able to log in, a 'Please enter the correct password' error message is returned.
 When a registered user provides the correct username and password, a  successful session is created.

 ```javascript